Rent vs Buy Calculator for US Market

 - Set your expected home appreciation and investment return assumptions.

-- Review the “Winner,” net worth difference, and the break-even year produced by this Rent vs Buy Calculator.
+- Review the “Winner,” net worth difference, and the break-even year.

 What the results mean